-People have caused recent changes in climate by increasing the levels of greenhouse gases in the atmosphere.
-Greenhouse gases cause global warming by preventing heat from escaping back into space.
+People have caused recent changes in climate by burning oil, gas and coal and by removing forest and farming.
+This has caused the levels of greenhouse gases in the air to grow.
+Greenhouse gases cause global warming by stopping heat from escaping back into space.

 What are greenhouse gases?

-Greenhouse gases are those that help cause the 'greenhouse effect'.
-Without greenhouse gases the earth would be very, very cold (about 30° colder).
-Greenhouse gases include:
+Greenhouse gases are those that help cause the ‘greenhouse effect’.
+The most common greenhouse gases are:

 What is the ‘greenhouse effect’?